openmsi/openmsimodel/docs/source/introduction/getting_started.rst

 OpenMSIModel provides several modules and classes for different aspects of materials data management.
 To begin using the library, you can explore the following modules:

-- `Workflow.py`: Contains knowledge about materials science workflows.
+- `ScienceKit.py`: Contains knowledge about materials science workflows.
 It encapsulates the process of building GEMD models and offers reading and dumping functionalities.

-- `Subworkflow.py`: Represents Subworkflows, flexible structures for structuring, discovering, and serializing GEMD model elements.
+- `Tool.py`: Represents Subworkflows, flexible structures for structuring, discovering, and serializing GEMD model elements.
 Subworkflows can be used for various purposes, such as organizing data or facilitating analysis.

-- `ProcessBlock.py`: A type of Subworkflow that coalesces GEMD elements into natural structures, including materials, ingredients, processes, and new materials.
+- `MaterialsSequence.py`: A type of Tool that coalesces GEMD elements into natural structures, including materials, ingredients, processes, and new materials.
 ProcessBlocks simplify data retrieval and model building.

 - `Element.py`: Serves as an interface and wrapper for data modeling formats like GEMD.
 It abstracts the use of GEMD and encapsulates functionalities for controlling templates, specifications, and runs.